defuse-protocol/docs/integration/distribution-channels/1click-app-fees-calculation.md

-# Fees Calculation
+# App Fees Calculation

 ## 1Click Swap API — Fees

-A concise guide to how 1Click applies fees during quoting and execution.
+A concise guide to how setup 1Click fees during quoting and execution as a distribution channel.

 ### Parameters